aherbert/gdsc-smlm/docs/calibration_plugins.rst

 Analysis
 ~~~~~~~~

 If all the images are valid (contain at least 2 frames) then the plugin will perform the mean-variance test.
 The average value of the bias images is used as the bias.
 Each image is then analysed in turn.
 The mean of each frame is computed.
 Then a pairwise difference image (i.e. one frame subtracted from the other) is computed for all-vs-all frames.
+If the system was perfect then the difference between frames would be zero as each pixel would have the same value.
+However the system has noise for example from the variations in photons emitted in a fixed time period (photon shot noise), or from the measurement of the electrons captured on the camera sensor (read noise).
+The photon shot noise variance will scale linearly with exposure time and the read noise should be constant.
+A plot of variance against exposure time will be linear and the gradient of the line is the gain.
+The gain represents how many counts are recorded per photo-electron captured by the camera sensor.

 The variance of the difference image is recorded and used to approximate the camera gain:

 .. math::

-    \mathit{gain}=\frac{\mathit{variance}}{\mathit{mean}-\mathit{bias}}
+    \mathit{gain}=\frac{\mathit{variance} - \mathit{bias\:variance}}{\mathit{mean}-\mathit{bias}}

+where the bias and the variance of the bias image are the origin of the line.
 This is recorded in a summary table.
 A graph is then produced of the mean verses the variance.
 This data is fitted with a straight line.
 The gradient of the line is the camera gain.
 The read noise of the camera is computed as:

 .. math::